chris-langfield/starfile_tests/README.md

 # starfile_tests

-#### DRAFT bug report: Unexpected behavior with single-row blocks following other blocks in a STAR file
+#### Unexpected behavior with single-row blocks following other blocks in a STAR file

 Hi `starfile` authors, we are planning to use your library in our package.
 When building some tests, we encountered the following issue.
 We're wondering whether this is a bug or whether we are possibly using the library wrong.
 Thanks!